alexeyfv/blog/_posts/2023/02/2023-02-25-ef-inheritance.md

 | --------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------- |
 | <img src="{{site.baseurl}}/assets/2023/02/2023-02-25-ef-inheritance/diagram-tph.png" alt="content"> | <img src="{{site.baseurl}}/assets/2023/02/2023-02-25-ef-inheritance/diagram-tpc.png" alt="content"> | <img src="{{site.baseurl}}/assets/2023/02/2023-02-25-ef-inheritance/diagram-tpt.png" alt="content"> | <img src="{{site.baseurl}}/assets/2023/02/2023-02-25-ef-inheritance/diagram-tphjson.png" alt="content"> |

-As can be seen:
+As shown below:

 - `TPH` table contains all the properties from all the types.
 - `TPC` child tables are non related to the parent `Roots` table.
 - `TPT` child tables contains only type specific columns and related to the parent `Roots` table.
 - `TPH with JSON` looks very similar to plain `TPH`, except all the columns for child properties replaced by one JSON column `Payload`.
 Column `PayloadType` corresponds to `Discriminator` column in `TPH`.

-Now let's find out how all these mapping strategies affects on performance in SQL Server.
+Now let's find out how all these mapping strategies affect on performance in SQL Server.

 ## Benchmark